run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/tickets/use/analyze-event-trends.md

 --------------------------

-To make the event trend analysis, it's necessary to previously register a contract, a service request (ticket), configure the CITSmart Event Monitor connection, besides of install and configure the monitoring tool.
+To make the event trend analysis, it's necessary to previously register a contract, a service request (ticket), configure the 4biz Event Monitor connection, besides of install and configure the monitoring tool.

 Procedure